From the January 2018 issue of Acoustic Guitar | BY PETE MADSEN

 Being a gigging acoustic guitarist has never been easy, at least in terms of sound reinforcement.
 But with an all-in-one processor pedal like the new Boss AD-10 Acoustic Preamp, getting a good live sound has been made much simpler.
 Assuming a given venue has a decent PA system, you can show up with just a guitar and AD-10 in hand, dial up your sound, and off you go.

 Like the typical Boss pedal, the AD-10 is rugged and compact.
 It has all the multi-effect and preamp grooviness an acoustic guitarist could want.
 EQ controls: check.
 Delay/chorus: check.
 Anti-feedback: check.
-There’s also a dial labeled Acoustic Resonance, which controls a software program that makes a guitar outfitted with a piezo or magnetic pickup sound like it’s miked.
+There’s also a dial labeled Acoustic Resonance, which controls software that makes a guitar outfitted with a piezo or magnetic pickup sound like it’s miked.

 The Acoustic Resonance knob allows the player to create a balance between a pickup and the guitar’s natural resonance.
 It offers three options: 1) Natural: uncolored sound, 2) Wide: mellow and warm, with a little more emphasis on bass, and 3) Bright: putting more emphasis on the higher frequencies.
 Although I didn’t get a chance to use the AD-10 in a live setting, it’s clear that the Acoustic Resonance option would be great for gigging musicians dealing with room situations requiring less or more acoustic definition.